-× 4: Regulations for World, Olympic and Paralympic Title Competitions 4.7.9.2 The system of play in events and its implementation date shall be decided by the Para TT Committee Competition Department, on the recommendation of the Technical Commissioner.
-4.7.10 Doping Control 4.7.10.1 Doping control shall be carried out in accordance with ITTF Anti-Doping rules (Chapter 5).
-4.7.11 Awards and Presentations 4 .7.11.1 In both team and individual events, the winners shall receive gold modals, the losing finalists silver medals and the winners of the bronze medal play of bronze medals.
-4.7.11.2 At presentation coremonies for both team and individual events the national flags of the gold, silver and bronze medal winners shall be raised and the national anthem of the gold medal winner shall be played.
+4: Regulations for World, Olympic and Paralympic Title Competitions 4.7.9.2 The system of play in events and its implementation date shall be decided by the Para TT Committee Competition Department, on the recommendation of the Technical Commissioner.
+47.10 Doping Control Deping control shall be carried out in accordance with ITTF Anti-Doping rules (Chapter 5).
+4.7.11 Awards and Presentations 4.7.11.1 In both team and individual events, the winners shall receive gold medals, the losing finalists silver medals and the winners of the bronze medal play of bronze medals.
+4.7.11.2 At presentation ceremonies for both team and individual events the nationa flags of the gold, silver and bronze medal winners shall be raised and the national anthem of the gold medal winner shall be played.
 4.7.12 Commercial Rights 4.7.12.1 The ITTF exclusively owns and controls all commercial rights in and to the Championships.
-Such Commercial Rights to include, without limitation and in each case on a worldwide basis, all: 4.7.12.1.1 eaudio, visual and audio visual and data rights (in every medium, whether or not existing as at the date of these regulations); 4.7.12.1.2 2 sponsorship, advertising, merchandising, marketing and other forms of rights of association; 3 ticketing, hospitality and other concession rights; and 4.7.12.1.4 I other rights to commercialise the Championships (including without limitation any so called "event rights" and any right to authorise the taking of bets on the Championships.
-4.7.12.2 The ITTF shall be entitled to exploit the Commercial Rights in such manner as it considers appropriate, including granting licences in respect of the same (or part thereof) to the relevant Association or to other third party(ies) from time to time.
-4.7.12.3 Each Association shall ensure that their members (officials, players, delegates and other affiliates) shall: 4.7.12.3.1 - comply with any and all rules, regulations and/or guidelines in relation to the exploitation of the Commercial Rights which may be issued from time to time by or on behalf of the ITTF; and
+Such Commercial Rights to include, without limitation and in each case on a worldwide basis, all: 4.7.12.1.
+1 audio, visual and audio visual and data rights (in every medium, whether or no existing as at the date of these regulations); 4.7.12.1.
+2 sponsorship, advertising, merchandising, marketing and other forms of rights of association: 4.7.12.1.
+3 ticketing, hospitality and other concession rights; and 4.7.12.1.
+4 other rights to commercialise the Championships (including without limitation any so-called "event rights" and any right to authorise the taking of bets on the Championships.
+4.7.12.2 and the second se 4.7.12.3 Each Association shall ensure that their members (officials, players, delegates and other affiliates) shall: 4.7.12.3.
+1 comply with any and all rules, regulations and/or guidelines in relation to the exploitation of the Commercial Rights which may be issued from time to time by or on behalf of the ITTF; and